pdemeulenaer/my-ds-documentation/docs/documentation/Azure.rst

   > Databricks Host (should begin with https://): https://yourpath.azuredatabricks.net
   > Token: (put your token, get it from "Generate tokens" in User Settings)

+  After you complete the prompts, your access credentials are stored in the file ~/.databrickscfg on Unix, Linux, or macOS, or %USERPROFILE%\.databrickscfg on Windows

   # list clusters:
   databricks clusters list
   > 1211-084728-chalk447  small_73ML   TERMINATED